Rainy River, Ontario• Burns Block Property • "B" Block Property • "C" Block Property Red Lake, Ontario • The Red Lake Gold Camp • Baird Gold Property

 The Red Lake gold bearing ore zones occur on the border of a major archaen tholelitic volcanic complex and are hosted by basalt flows and partially by komatiite flows.
 The ore occurs in gold bearing quartz-carbonate veins and in sulphide replacement zones.
 The gold occurs as either free gold or is encapsulated with sulphide materials, mainly arsenopyrite, pyrite and pyrrhotite.

 As a result of the proven potential of this gold camp and the continued excitement being generated by Goldcorp's Red Lake Mine, the Red Lake and Birch-Uchi greenstone belts have attracted many firms, from senior producers to junior exploration companies, to stake and explore the district.
 The active major company exploring Red Lake is Goldcorp.
-In addition, there are many junior gold exploration companies including Premier Gold, Gold Eagle Mines, Cypress Development, Skyharbour Resources, Rubicon Minerals, etc., actively exploring the camp.
+In addition, there are many junior and mid tier gold exploration and development companies including Cypress Development, Skyharbour Resources, Premier Gold, and Rubicon Minerals, etc., actively involved in the camp.